ZK-Snarks in Substrate Tutorial Supported by the W3F Grants Program

 As our implementation will be delivered along with a series of blog posts and a Youtube tutorial video, we aim to reach a wider audience and provide an accessible introduction to ZK-Snarks.

-The scope of the proposal will be delivered in 2 milestones, with the first one already available in our repository:
+The scope of the proposal was delivered in 2 milestones, the first one is available in our repository:

 Creating a pallet which stores necessary data for a ZK-Snarks.